mousebrains/Ocean-Going-Robots-Capstone-CS/README.md

 - Create a histogram plot of the nondirectional wave data.
 Wave energy density (m^2/Hz) on the y-axis and Wave Frequency (Hz) x-axis

 ### Polar.py
 - Creates a polar plot of the directional data.
 The plot is set up so that the degrees shown are direction (N, S, E, W) i.e. 90° is due east.
-Periods (seconds) and Energy density (m^2/Hz/deg)
+Periods (seconds) and Energy density (m^2/Hz/deg).

+	`python Polar.py {data_file.csv}`

 ### spectralAnalysis.py
 - Estimates the directional spectrum from wave readings